-Keeping in view the importance of sports in todayøs scientific era and its vitality in the shaping of individualøs personality and ihealth and fitnessø the institute lays considerable emphasis on studentsø participation in various games, sports and track and field activities.
+Keeping in view the importance of sports in today's scientific era and its vitality in the shaping of individual's personality and 'health and fitness', the institute lays considerable emphasis on students' participation in various games, sports and track and field activities.
 The spacious grounds of the Institute are laid out into playfields for Cricket, Hockey, Football, Handball, Volleyball, Lawn Tennis, Badminton etc. Facilities have also been provided for Yoga, Weightlifting, Wrestling and Kabaddi.
 A Gymnasium hall equipped with modern scientific machines like Multi- exerciser, a Swimming Pool and two Squash Courts are available for the use of the students.
 The institute organizes rowing activity with the help of Chandigarh Sports Department and Chandigarh Rowing Association at rowing centre, Sukhna Lake.
 Hiking and Trekking activity is also undertaken by the students.

 Faculty in Physical Education and coaches are available for scientific teaching, training and coaching in various games and sports and physical fitness programme.
-The B.E.
-1st year students have an option to take up õSportsö as an Co-curricular Activities Course.
+B.Tech.
+1st year students have an option to take up "Sports" as a Co-curricular Activities Course.